-Note: If your Hyper-V host is running Windows Server 2016 () and your SQL VM is running on a Windows Server 2012R2 (or older) operating system, please note that there is a confirmed Microsoft bug.
+Note: If your Hyper-V host is running Windows Server 2016 (or newer) and your SQL VM is running on a Windows Server 2012R2 (or older) operating system, please note that there is a confirmed Microsoft bug.

 A fix has been released by Microsoft in March 2021 for this issue.
 The KB article can be found here.

-When running SQL inside a guest VM, the Microsoft SQL Transaction Logs are not being truncated after an Altaro backup succeeds.
+When running SQL inside a guest VM, the Microsoft SQL Transaction Logs are not being truncated after a VM backup succeeds.

-Since Altaro uses Microsoft Shadow Copy tasks to backup VMs, it will only trigger a Database Backup, not a Database Log Backup, thus transaction logs will only be truncated when Altaro runs a backup if you select the Simple Recovery Model for your SQL databases.
+Since VM Backup uses Microsoft Shadow Copy tasks to backup VMs, it will only trigger a Database Backup, not a Database Log Backup, thus transaction logs will only be truncated when VM Backup runs a backup if you select the Simple Recovery Model for your SQL databases.

 More information on SQL recovery models can be found here: https://msdn.microsoft.com/en-us/library/ms189275.aspx